 STORMY HOUSE / 嵐の家 / ARASHI NO IE

-Whitestone Arts and 59 Productions, in partnership with Brontë Parsonage Museum and Theatre in the Mill present Stormy House / Arashi no ie
+Stormy House is an Anglo-Japanese walk-in architectural, video and sound installation created by Whitestone Arts and 59 Productions in partnership with the Brontë Parsonage Museum and Bradford Theatre in the Mill.

-When we interpret another culture through our own lens, we bring the difference the other can bring… Then, when familiar territory is given up, the traveler can stand in a new familiar, in the place where worlds (and they are whole worlds) meet.
+When we interpret another culture through our own lens, we bring the difference the other can bring… aspects that bridge the known with the strange.
+And it is the strangeness of the unknown (how it can re-arrange our perceptual field) that calls us to travel across the bridge of difference, after all.
+Then, when familiar territory is given up, the traveller can stand in a new familiar, in the place where worlds (and they are whole worlds) meet.

 Created by Judith Adams, Stacey Johnstone and Simon Warner in collaboration with Misuzu Kosaka, Natsuko Toyoshima, Ima Tenko, Riko Murakami, Ayaka Morimoto, Aaron White and Zoe Katsilerou